 He heard the gate again saw a figure charging towards them.

 It was fast.

-Segun reached for his Taser gun but the figure was already face-to-face with him before he could touch it.
+Segun reached for his Taser gun but the figure was already looking him in the eye before he could touch it.

 ‘Hi, Segzy.’
 He said as he punched Segun in the gut and sent him flying towards the door of the bakery.